-The Perseverance rover will land on Mars to search out signs of past microbial life, if it ever existed.
-It will be the first Nasa mission to hunt directly for these "biosignatures" since the Viking missions in the 1970s.
+The robot is designed to hunt for signs of past microbial life, if it ever existed.
+It is the first Nasa mission to hunt directly for these "biosignatures" since the Viking missions in the 1970s.

-The rover will collect samples of rock and soil, encase them in tubes, and leave them on the planet's surface for return to Earth at a future date.
+The rover will collect samples of rock and soil, encase them in tubes, and leave them on the planet's surface to be returned to Earth at a future date.
 Perseverance will also study the Red Planet's geology and test how astronauts on future Mars missions could produce oxygen from CO2 in the atmosphere.
-This oxygen could be used for breathing and fuel.
+This oxygen could be used for breathing and rocket propellant.

 In addition, a drone-like helicopter will be deployed to demonstrate the first powered flight on Mars.
-Perseverance will explore Mars' Jezero Crater for at least one Martian year (about 687 Earth days).
+Perseverance will explore Jezero Crater, near the planet's equator, for at least one Martian year (about 687 Earth days).

-The aeroshell is connected to a cruise stage that fires thrusters to keep the spacecraft on course, ensuring it arrives at Mars in the right place for landing.
-Perseverance will make its seven-minute descent to the Martian surface on 18 February 2021.
+The aeroshell was connected to a cruise stage that fired thrusters to keep the spacecraft on course, ensuring it arrived at Mars in the right place for landing.

 Technical specs: Perseverance rover